Powerful earthquake hits Albania; at least minor damage seen

-TIRANA, Albania (AP) — A magnitude-6.4 earthquake has shaken Albania, causing at least minor damage.
+TIRANA, Albania (AP) — A magnitude-6.4 earthquake shook Albania early Tuesday, causing at least minor damage.

-The United States Geological Survey says the earthquake struck early Tuesday and was centered 30 kilometers (18.6 miles) northwest of the capital Tirana.
+The United States Geological Survey said the earthquake was centered 30 kilometers (18.6 miles) northwest of the capital Tirana.
 It was at a depth of 10 kilometers (6.2 miles)

 People reported seeing cracks in their apartment walls.
 People were seen leaving homes to go to open areas.